 Dr Rodriguez conducts basic science research in the area of lipid metabolism, with a particular emphasis on aspects of lipoprotein scavenger receptor class B type I (SR-BI) in atherosclerosis and infertility.
 In mice, deficiency of SR-BI is associated with higher HDL cholesterol levels, but paradoxically with increased risk for atherosclerosis and female infertility.

-Dr Rodriguez is funded by a Burroughs Wellcome Clinical Translational Award to study the effects of SR-BI deficiency on human female fertility, and by a NIH RO1 grant that examines the functional effect of SR-BI gene variation on SR-BI protein expression, and its association with cardiovascular outcomes.
+Dr Rodriguez recently completed studies funded by a Burroughs Wellcome Clinical Translational Award to study the effects of SR-BI deficiency on human female fertility, and continues to be funded by NIH RO1 grant mechanism that examines the functional effect of SR-BI gene variation on SR-BI protein expression, and its association with cardiovascular outcomes.